HHH-GH/image-to-movie/README.md

 ## What is the status

 The basic skeleton of the program flow is complete.
-(2022/09/20)
+Now working on the program functions (2022/09/21)

 ## What is the plan